Benefit of enhanced electrostatic and optical accelerometry for future gravimetry missions

 \begin{linenomath} \end{linenomath}

-The ASD equation as 2-nd order polynomial was fitted from the frequency response -- given a typical spectrum of non-gravitational accelerations input -- of the linearized SGRS model in ACME.
+The ASD equation as 2nd order polynomial which was fitted to the frequency response of the linearized SGRS model in ACME.
+For that, a typical spectrum of non-gravitational accelerations was given as the input.

-In addition to decreasing amplitudes overall, the North-South striping effect is also significantly reduced.
-The improvement in the accuracy of the estimated gravity field can also be seen in the fact that the difference from the reference gravity field used for the synthesis is smaller.
-The lower the numbers in the color bar, the better matches the recovered gravity field to the reference gravity field.
+In addition to the overall decrease in amplitudes, the North-South striping effect is also significantly reduced.
+The improvement in the accuracy of the estimated gravity field can also be seen in the fact that the difference to the reference gravity field used for the synthesis is smaller.
+Lower the numbers in the color bar indicate better matches between the recovered gravity field and the reference gravity field.

-The right column in Fig.~\ref{GFR_NGGM} corresponds to the future gravimetry mission concept \#2 using both inter-satellite and accelerometers `novel' sensors, i.e. LRI expected for GRACE-like missions in 2030 (Eq. \eqref{eqn:LRI_GRACE-FO 2030}) and a SGRS-like EA (same as in the previous case).
-The EWH amplitudes of the difference to the reference gravity field EIGEN-6c4 corresponds to \qty{\pm4}{\mm}.
+The right column in Fig.~\ref{GFR_NGGM} corresponds to the future gravimetry mission concept \#2 using `novel' sensors for both inter-satellite ranging and accelerometery, i.e., an LRI expected for GRACE-like missions in 2030 (Eq. \eqref{eqn:LRI_GRACE-FO 2030}) and an SGRS-like EA (same as in the previous case).
+The EWH amplitudes of the difference to the reference gravity field EIGEN-6c4 correspond to \qty{\pm4}{\mm}.

 The SH two-dimensional spectrum (bottom right panel) also shows a significant improvement in comparison to the other GFR simulations.
-In other words, the recovered gravity field from a GRACE-like mission with optical ACC and LRI onboard is much closer to the reference gravity field EIGEN-6c4.
+In other words, the recovered gravity field from a GRACE-like mission with an optical ACC and an LRI on board is much closer to the reference gravity field EIGEN-6c4.

 Figure \ref{GFR_NGGM_degree_variances} represents the corresponding averaged error degree variance per specific degree of the simulated GRACE-FO and future gravimetry mission concepts in terms of geoid height.
-The GRACE-FO mission could resolve the static gravity field up to degree 130 with the maximum level of accuracy \qty{10^{-4}}{\m}, while the future gravimetry mission concepts \#1 and \#2 up to \qty{10^{-7}}{\m} and \qty{10^{-8}}{\m}.
-Another noticeable behavior is that the curves from the future concepts are much smoother than that one from the GRACE-FO mission.
+The GRACE-FO mission could resolve the static gravity field up to degree 130 with the maximum level of accuracy \qty{10^{-4}}{\m}, while the future gravimetry mission concepts \#1 and \#2 accurate up to \qty{10^{-7}}{\m} and \qty{10^{-8}}{\m}.
+Also, the curves from the future concepts are much smoother than the one from the GRACE-FO mission.
 This is consistent with the results shown in Fig.~\ref{GFR_NGGM}.
-Thus, the North-South striping problem due to the orbital resonance effects and drift of the EA in low frequency domain could be reduced with novel sensors.
+Thus, the North-South striping problem due to the orbital resonance effects and drift of the EA in the low frequency domain could be reduced with novel sensors.